gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Now, open the file [materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/simple-traffic-generators.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/simple-traffic-generators.py).

-Let's replace `LinearGenerator` with `HybridGenerator`.
+Let's replace our `LinearGenerator` with a `HybridGenerator`.

-First, add the following line somewhere at the top of your code to import the `HybridGenerator `.
+First, add the following line somewhere at the top of your code to import the `HybridGenerator`.

 ```python
 from components.hybrid_generator import HybridGenerator